sanmai/phpstan-rules/README.md

     }
 }

-// Or with @final annotation for documentation
+// Or with @final annotation
 /**
  * @final
  */